 Who is the world's best men's mixed martial artist, regardless of weight class?
-My latest top-10 rankings are listed below, and three featherweights are on the list.
+My latest top-10 rankings are listed below.

 In addition, here are my women's pound-for-pound rankings.